2pro12342/gd-geode-installation-guide-for-school/README.md

 15. Open Geometry Dash.

 ## Notes:
-- If asks for network access, click "Cancel" or "No".
+- If asks for network access, click "Cancel" or "No". (you won't have access to online levels, but you can build levels or play main levels)
 - If doesn't put you in the game when opened, click the opened app at the bottom (your desktop toolbar).
 - To pin GD, open GD and right click, then click "Pin to Taskbar".